PercentEquals/CLL/README.md

 * Multidimensional and irregular arrays (vectors)
 * Scoping
 * Flow control
-* Functions and recursion
+* Functions
+* User defined functions
+* Recursion

 ## Requirements

 This solution was created using Visual Studio 2019 with v142 toolset on 10.0.18362.0 Windows SDK.
-You need to use atleast c++11 to compile it and other embedded programs.
+CLL uses c++14 features, so it must be compiled with c++14 flag.

 ## Contributing

-Every contribution is welcome, whether it is typo or bug fix or new feature.
+Every contribution is welcome, whether it is typo or bug fix or some new feature.
 You can also create example scripts and embedded c++ programs.
-More info [here](https://github.com/PercentEquals/CLL/tree/master/Examples/scripts).
+More info [here](https://github.com/PercentEquals/CLL/tree/master/Examples).
-Just make sure pull request contains necessary infromation.